My website isn’t making money…

 - Share your content with Facebook groups, Linkedin groups and Google+ communities you have joined.

 - When you link to another website, contact that person and tell them so.
 Many will do the same for you.

 #4: Your Website Needs To Be Mobile Friendly

 A huge percentage of internet users are now visiting websites via smartphones and tablets.
 Your website must be mobile friendly or those potential visitors will go to a site they can read easily.

-I suggest you view your website through mobile to see how it looks.
+I suggest you view your website through different mobile devices to see how it looks.
 Here is a great site to test with: http://mobiletest.me/

 The easiest way for me to give you understanding on this subject is: would you eat at a restaurant if you walked in and saw paint falling off the walls or every table dirty?